 Contact BCIRPU for further details: email@example.com

-Have you taken the Canadian Injury Prevention (CIPC) or the Canadian Fall Prevention Curricula (CFPC)?
-Would you like to teach either or both of these curricula in your communities or online?
+Have you taken the Canadian Injury Prevention (CIPC) workshop?
+Would you like to teach this curriculum in your communities or online?
 If so, you will benefit from this course.

 Participants will gain an understanding of adult learning principles, presentation skills, training strategies and coaching skills.
-Upon completion of the course, participants will receive a joint certificate from the Canadian Collaborating Centres for Injury Prevention and Control (CCCIPC) and the Canadian Fall Prevention Education Collaborative (CFPEC).
+Upon completion of the course, participants will receive a joint certificate from the Canadian Collaborating Centres for Injury Prevention and Control (CCCIPC).

 This course is offered by the BC Injury Research and Prevention Unit.
-Previous completion of CIPC and/or CFPC training is a requirement for registration.
+Previous completion of CIPC training is a requirement for registration.